zombodb/zombodb/README.md

   - regular expressions
   - inline scripts
   - range queries
+- json columns as nested objects for flexible schemaless sub-documents
 - query results expansion and index linking
-- extremely fast indexing
-- record count estimation
 - high-performance hit highlighting
 - access to many of Elasticsearch's aggregations, including ability to nest aggregations
 - use whatever method you currently use for talking to Postgres (JDBC, DBI, libpq, etc)
-- fairly extensive test suite
+- extensive test suite

 Not to suggest that these things are impossible, but there's a small set of non-features too: